-Nine Reasons Why We Dislike Sri Lanka’s South Coast
+Nine Reasons Why We Were Disheartened By Sri Lanka’s South Coast

 Last month, we were in Mirissa.
 Off-season Mirissa is where you don’t see overcrowded boats chasing waves, and each other to see a glimpse of world’s largest mammal, the blue whale.
 Instead, it’s where your quick strolls turn into long walks along the sandy shore.
 It’s where you visit the same local-run garden cafe three times a day.
 It’s where wee crab friends run back to the ocean as the clouds pass by and skies turn into colours you cannot name.
 It’s where you lie down for hours on abandoned resort sunbeds for free.